Goldritter/kilithikadya/README.md

 Actually none known, but this does not mean that none exists. 😞

 ## To-Do
-- [] Add Feel No Pain to calculate received damage.
 - [] Better documentation.
 - [] Find a practicable way to handle rounding errors for multiple additions with doubles.